Flipping Bits in C

-Bitwise programming techniques (manipulating binary numbers) is simple in theory, but it’s often hard to remember how to do specific tasks if you don’t do them often.
-Recently in my microcontroller programming endeavors (where you’re pressed to conserve every bit of memory) I’ve needed to perform a lot of bitwise operations.
-If I’m storing true/false (1-bit) information in variables, it’s a waste to assign a whole variable to the task (even a char, the smallest variable in C is a waste because it uses 8 bits of memory!).
+Bitwise programming techniques (manipulating the 1s and 0s of binary numbers) are simple, but hard to remember if you don’t use them often.
+Recently I’ve needed to perform a lot of bitwise operations.
+If I’m storing true/false (1-bit) information in variables, it’s a waste of memory to assign a whole variable to the task (the smallest variable in C is a char, and it contains 8 bits).
 When cramming multiple values into individual variables, it’s nice to know how to manipulate each bit of a variable.

 // set the Nth bit of x to 0 x &= ~(1 << n); // set the Nth bit of x to 1 x |= (1 << n); // store the Nth bit of x in y (y becomes 0 or 1) y = (x >> n) & 1; // leave the lowest N bits of x alone and set higher bits to 0. x &= (1 << (n + 1)) - 1; // toggle the Nth bit of x x ^= (1 << n); // toggle every bit of x x = ~x;